auroramod/docs/docs/install.md

 ![](/img/releases.png)

-2. Extract the newly downloaded files from the zip/rar into the root of the game directory (see image below for final result)
+2. Move the newly downloaded exe into the root of the game directory (see image below for final result)

 <center><img src="/img/results.png"/></center>

+3. Make sure to get in-game and **(PRESS YES TO THE UPDATER)** to download all important files for the client.

-3. After this, you may open H1-Mod.exe and play.
+4. After this, you may open H1-Mod.exe and play.